 Procuren® (Cytomedix, Inc.) an autologous product that has been used as treatment in the past for chronic wound healing, but it is no longer manufactured or commercially available.

 The evidence based on the efficacy of autologous platelet-derived growth factors (APDGF) (e.g. platelet rich plasma (PRP), platelet gel, platelet rich concentrate, autologous platelet gel, or platelet releasate), treatment consists of numerous small controlled trials for a wide variety of conditions.
+Overall, limitations of the studies include small patient populations, and lack of a control group and/or comparison to standard therapy.
 Current results of PRP trials are mixed, with some trials reporting improvement with PRP and other trials reporting no improvement.
 It is unknown if the mixed results are due to variability in the conditions studied and outcomes measured, to differences in platelet separation technique, concentration or activation, or to differences in the timing and frequency of administration.
 Additional studies are needed to resolve these issues.
 There is inadequate evidence in the peer reviewed medical literature to support clinical effectiveness and therefore is considered investigational for all indications.

 *Current Procedural Terminology © 2012 American Medical Association.
 All Rights Reserved.